Harold E. Taylor Observatory

 While working on the telescope, the students learned about the operation and management of the Meade LX-200 computer controlled telescope and will continue to assist Dr. Trout with running the observatory.

 In the fall of 2021, the university received a very generous donation which enabled us to purchase a new 17" PLANEWAVE telescope.
 The telescope was installed July 2022 and is up and operational.
-It had its first light on August 18.
+It had its first light on August 18, 2022.
+In addition, this past October, we installed a new camera system that allows for viewing large scale structures in the universe.

 Public Observatory Viewings

 Our faculty and student volunteer physicists will guide visitors through a tour of the night sky.
-Observatory viewing events will be offered throughout the academic semester.
-Each viewing night has been chosen based on a featured object for that evening.
+Observatory viewing events will be offered throughout the academic semester (September through early May).
+Each viewing night has been chosen based on a featured object for that evening and volunteers' availability.
 Attendees should dress according to the weather.

 Show Your Support

-With your help, we were able to purchase a new 17" PLANEWAVE telescope in 2023, and a new camera system this fall.
+With your help, we were able to purchase a new 17" PLANEWAVE telescope in 2022, and a new camera system in the Fall of 2024.
 The addition of the camera system will assist with the students' research in evaluating atmospheric conditions and search for large scale structures in the universe.
 However, we are still in need of new filters and an image flip mirror to complete the telescope.
 With the filters, students will be able to isolate specific wavelenghts of light and focus on particular features.

 With your help, we can continue to unlock the mysteries of the cosmos and inspire future generations of scientisits.